Please note : This post may be updated overtime with additional tips.

 I also thought it was super interesting and worth mentioning that Swedish peak performance researcher K. Anders Ericsson spent some time studying musical prodigies and athletes across different domains and concluded that they could only sustain full deliberate concentration when practicing for 90 minutes.

-Anything past that and they lose their focus.
+Anything past that and these top performers lose their focus.

 Tip 9 : Check Your Posture

-Leave the contorting into a pretzel or military pose for your dog and having sex (respectively).
+Leave the contorting into a pretzel or military pose for your dog or having sex (respectively).

-Face planting into your bed laying on your stomach isn’t very comfortable either and it twists your neck and spine into un-natural and straining positions leading to cervical problems and again making it hard to breathe.
+Face planting into your bed laying on your stomach also isn’t very comfortable twists your neck and spine into un-natural and straining positions leading to cervical problems and making it hard to breathe.

 Whew!
 That was a boatload of sleep enhancing tips.

-Use the tips in this post to really conquer your day after receiving phenomenal sleep with what you learned!
+You can combine the tips in this post with what I share here to really conquer your day after receiving phenomenal sleep!